kmcaloon/starter-app/README.md

 # [Starter App]()

 Starter App is a WordPress starter theme that is designed to be used as a WordPress-based application for clients.
-Since its intended use is for individual clients vs. the theme marketplace, contrary to WordPress standards much functionality is meant to be built directly into the theme instead of delegated to seperate plugins.
+Since its intended use is for individual clients vs. the theme marketplace, much functionality is meant to be built directly into the theme instead of delegated to seperate plugins (contrary to WordPress conventions).

 **This is simply a starter framework that is constantly in flux and there are no intentions of supporting it!**